-If you’ve never used a rinse aid, you're probably seeing spots.
+If you’ve never used a rinse agent, you're probably seeing spots.
 You know, on your dishes.
 Not only do spots make it look like your dishes aren’t clean, they can make you wonder if your dishwasher isn't working properly.
 If you regularly see water spots or filmy residue on your dishes after completing a cycle, don't give up on your dishwasher before trying a rinse aid.

 First off, rinse aids should probably be renamed “drying aids.”
 That’s because they actually help your dishes dry faster.
 Premium rinse aids contain surfactants, which lower the surface tension of water.
 So, instead of water forming droplets, clinging to surfaces, and leaving behind spots, it just rolls right off your dishes.
 This is really beneficial if you have hard water that contains a lot of minerals—no water drops loitering on your dishes, no mineral deposits!

 Easy-peasy, bottle-squeezy.
-Seriously, using a rinse aid is as simple as using detergent.
+Seriously, using a dishwasher rinse aid is as simple as using detergent.
 Rinse aid dispensers are typically located on or next to your dishwasher’s detergent dispenser.
 Just fill the chamber to the maximum level, close it, and start your cycle.
 The rinse aid automatically dispenses during the final rinse cycle.
 That’s it.
 Easy-peasy… oh, yeah, we did that already.

 There’s no need to panic.
 If your dishwasher comes with dispenser settings, your owner’s manual will explain how to use them.
 Otherwise, try increasing the dispenser setting if cloudy spots, streaks, or water marks still appear after a cycle.
 Select a lower dispenser setting if you notice smears of foam.
 It may take a few cycles to fine-tune your rinse aid setting.
 There’s also a chance the problem is related to detergent use and not the rinse setting, so consider all possibilities.